grafana/beyla/docs/sources/setup/docker.md

   grafana/beyla:latest
 ```

-Once Beyla's (the auto-instrument tool) container is running, you can open `https://localhost:8443` in your browser,
+Once Beyla is running, open `https://localhost:8443` in your browser, use the app to generate test data, and verify that Beyla prints trace requests to stdout similar to:
-click around a bit, and verify that the auto-instrument tool prints some traced requests on stdout.
-For example,
-the standard output (stdout) might look like this:

 ```sh
 time=2023-05-22T14:03:42.402Z level=INFO msg="creating instrumentation pipeline"